What is Live Streaming Technology and How Does it Work?

 HLS

-It is known for both its security and compatibility.
-HLS is primarily used for delivery but can also be used for ingesting.
-However, since RTMP encoders are more easily accessible and can be converted to HLS, it is not common to use HLS for ingest.
+However, since RTMP encoders are more easily accessible and can be converted to HLS, it is not common to use HLS for ingestion.

 RTMP

-RTMP, short for Real-Time Messaging Protocol, has been important for live streaming since Flash player was the standard video player.
-This transport protocol used to be responsible for live stream delivery, but now it is responsible for RTMP ingest from the encoder.
+RTMP (Real-Time Messaging Protocol) has been a part of broadcasting since the Flash player was the standard video player.
+It is a transport protocol previously used for live stream delivery, but now its main task is RTMP ingestion from the encoder.

-RTMP is often paired with HLS delivery for the optimal streaming setup.
+RTMP is often paired with HLS delivery to optimize the streaming setup.
 This combination yields low latency and reliable security.

 RTSP

-RTSP, which is short for Real-Time Streaming Protocol, is a protocol that is structured similarly to RTMP that is used for sending commands from the user to the video player.
+RTSP (Real-Time Streaming Protocol) is a protocol structured similarly to RTMP and is used to send user commands to the video player.
 RTSP servers sit between the live stream and the viewer, issuing “play,” “pause,” and “record” commands.

 SRT

-At this point, SRT is not as popular as HLS and RTMP because it is relatively new, and the most popular broadcasting tools are not yet compatible.
+SRT may not be as popular as HLS and RTMP because it is relatively new, and the most popular broadcasting tools are not yet compatible.

 WebRTC